cfan233/Quiz-Application/README.md

 - As a user I want to insert answers
 - As a user I want to show all questions in the order it is entered
 - As a user I want to show all answers to the questions in the order it is entered
+- - As a user I want to show all assigned points to the questions in the order it is entered
 - As a user I want to add a point system
 - As a user I want to be able to let the system determine if I got the correct answer
 - As a user I want to be able to insert arbitrary amount of questions